idvorkin/idvorkin.github.io/_posts/2016-03-03-the-manager-book-2.md

  Happiness is a choice!

-Every day I walk past a begger, he only has 1 leg, and like 6 teeth, but he's always smiling.
-Wet or dry, snow or sun, always a beaming mostly toohtless smile.
-One day I ask him "Hey man, i gotta ask, why are you always so positive"?
+Every day I walk past a beggar, he only has 1 leg, and like 6 teeth, but he's always smiling.
+Wet or dry, snow or sun, always a beaming mostly toothless smile.
+One day I ask him "Hey man, I gotta ask, why are you always so positive"?
 And he answered.

-"Look, every day I have a choice, I can be happy or miserable" - why would I chooose miserable?
+"Look, every day I have a choice, I can be happy or miserable" - why would I choose miserable?

 Now, as a team we want to support each other, lets help each other by reminding each other of these things and the importance of choosing happiness.

 ### Maintain perspective

 * When there's mental pain, time bound shrinks, as does all the attributes
-* Share all the good stuff and big pcitures
+* Share all the good stuff and big pictures
 * Extra focus on appreciation
-* Increase Time Rang
+* Increase Time Range
 * Be Patient

 ## Charters, Re-orgs and Bootstrapping